msrishanvitha/Blockchain-Secured-Energy-Aware-AI-Fraud-Detection-Using-Kubernetes-Orchestration-master/README.md

 - Do not commit `node_modules/` — see `.gitignore`.
 Run `npm install` inside `blockchain/green-fraud-blockchain/` after cloning.
 - No API keys or secrets are included in this repo; set any required keys (e.g. `ELECTRICITYMAP_KEY`, `OPENWEATHERMAP_KEY`) as environment variables or Kubernetes secrets.

-## License

-Smart contracts are marked MIT-licensed (`AuditLog.sol`).
-Add a `LICENSE` file at the repo root if you want the whole project covered by a specific license.